riadkassab8/Burger_menu/replit.md

 ## Overview

 A fully responsive restaurant menu website clone inspired by Wahed Burger.
-The site features a bilingual (Arabic/English) interface with an interactive carousel, menu categories, contact information with embedded Google Maps, and smooth animations.
+The site features a bilingual (Arabic/English) interface with an interactive language toggle, carousel, menu categories, dedicated menu page with pricing, contact information with embedded Google Maps, and enhanced animations throughout.
 Built using pure HTML, CSS, JavaScript, and Bootstrap 5.

-**Current State:** Complete and fully functional.
+**Current State:** Complete and fully functional with language toggle and menu page.
 Ready for user review and deployment.

 ## Recent Changes (October 18, 2025)

+### Initial Implementation
 - ✅ Created complete restaurant website with hero section, carousel, menu categories, and contact sections
 - ✅ Implemented bilingual support (Arabic/English) throughout all sections
 - ✅ Added Google Maps integration with embedded iframes for both restaurant locations (Nasr City and Heliopolis)